 The internship experience (field education) is a central component in the theological curriculum at Tyndale Seminary.
-All Master of Divinity students must complete a year-long internship in their major area of study, normally during the last year of study.
+All Master of Divinity students must complete a year-long internship, normally during the last year of study.
 The Tyndale Seminary Internship Program (TSIP) provides students with a vibrant and transformative context for integrating the theological, spiritual, relational and vocational dimensions of Christian ministry and leadership.